Capromorelin: Research

-Capromorelin functions to stimulate the secretion of growth hormone and as a ghrelin mimetic which causes the body to secrete human growth hormone in a way usually seen at puberty and in young adulthood.
+Capromorelin functions to stimulate the secretion of growth hormone and as a ghrelin mimetic which causes the body to secrete growth hormone in a way usually seen at puberty and in young adulthood.
 Studies have shown the drug to directly raise insulin growth factor 1 (IGF-1) and growth hormone levels.

 In a one-year treatment trial (starting 1999) with 395 seniors between 65 and 84 years old, patients who received the drug gained an average of 3 lb (1.4 kg) in lean body mass in the first six months and also were better able to walk in a straight line in a test of balance, strength and coordination.
 After 12 months, patients receiving capromorelin also had an improved ability to climb stairs; however, the results were not good enough to continue the trial for the second planned year.

 As of 2017, capromorelin studies in humans had been discontinued.